tsdataclinic/TREC/analysis/README.md

 ## Getting Started
 - Set up R and python environment (Honestly I don't think I know the language to explain this super clearly)
 - Our data pipeline uses a config file to make it easy to adapt our app to other cities and get the pipeline running locally on your own machine.
 This config file, `src/config.json`, is currently set up such that the data pipeline will retrieve, process, and featurize the needed datasets for New York City and Hampton Roads, Virginia.
-The config file contains a `national` feild with urls pointing to three national level data sources that will not change across different cities and city field (i.e. `nyc` and `hr`) that contain relevant information about the cities whose data will be .
+The config file contains a `base_path` field defining the folder in which the data files will be stored, a `national` feild with urls pointing to three national level data sources that will not change across different cities, and city fields (i.e. `nyc` and `hr`) that have neccessary information about the cities whose data will be downloaded.
+Particularly, the city fields contain the following: the name of each city, a key for each city, the code for the city's Metropolitan Statistical Area (MSA), the two letter abbreviation of the city's state, and a list of urls to the desired GTFS feeds in that city.

 ### Data pipeline